Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Performance Analysis

-and $X_i \sim \exp(\exprate)$, is an exponential random variable with rate $\exprate$.
-Thus, the delay involves the sum of two components -- an exponential random variable $X_i$ that models the network latency, initial setup time, and other random components, and a constant shift that is linear in the number of computations.
-If a worker completes $\numcomp_i$ row-vector products this shift is $\numcomp_i \tau$, where $\tau$ is the time taken to perform each computation.
-The distribution of the per-worker runtime can be shown to be
+Thus, the delay involves the sum of two components: 1) a random variable $X_i$ that includes initial setup time at the worker before it actually begins performing the computations, and 2) a shift that is linear in the number of computations performed at the worker.
+This delay model is motivated by the observations of \cite{dean2013tail} where it is noted that the variability in latency arises largely from delays due to background tasks running at worker nodes and that once a request actually begins execution, the variability is considerably lower.
+When $X_i$ is exponentially distributed with rate $\exprate$, the time taken by worker $i$ to perform $b$ computations is distributed as

 While this follows the shifted exponential delay models used in \cite{lee2017speeding}, \cite{dutta2016short} and \cite{dutta2017coded}, the key difference is that the shift is parameterized by the number of computations at each worker.
-We believe this is a more realistic model since it clearly captures the effect of increasing the amount of computations on the delay -- if a worker is assigned more computations, there is larger delay, and unlike previous works, the decay rate $\mu$ of the exponential part of the delay does not change with the number of computations performed by that worker. \Cref{fig:delay_model} illustrates the latency of the LT coded strategy, $\runtime_{\text{LT}}$ under this delay model.
+We believe this is a more realistic model as it captures the effect of increasing the amount of computations on the delay -- if a worker is assigned more computations, there is larger delay.
+Moreover, unlike previous works, the decay rate $\mu$ of the exponential part of the delay does not change with the number of computations performed by that worker. \Cref{fig:delay_model} illustrates our delay model.